How to measure travelers' satisfaction and ask for feedback

 Real life example

-A few years ago, a CEO of a travel agency contacted us.
+A few years ago, a CEO of a travel agency contacted our digital product development company.
 They were preparing for the peak travel season and wanted to increase their sales by creating an app.
 They also expected it to ease the travel managers’ workloads, allowing customers to browse through different offers themselves.

 We made sure to develop a feature-rich application that would suit all of their needs.
 The app we created included: